oat-sa/extension-tao-item/views/js/runner/README.md

  - `clear` : once the item is destroyed
  - `statechange` : each time the state has changed ( except using the public `setState`  - _to be confirmed_ )
  - `responsechange` : each time a response changes.
 It doesn't give you the last response but all responses entered by a test taker.
 Usefull to track user actions (_to be confirmed_ )
+ - `endattempt` : the item informs the end of the attempt

 ## Test

 Run in your browser, from a valid TAO distribution following the test case: `http://{TAO_HOST}/taoItems/views/js/test/runner/api/test.html?coverage=true`

 ## Build